TIME TO READ: 2m 30s

 Wood is one of the more popular materials for outdoor furniture.
 It’s natural, raw finish adds warmth to an outdoor space and marries well with the surrounding landscape.
 However, if you’ve purchased a timber setting that’s rotting or cracking, it may be because you’re timber isn’t as suitable for outdoor use.

 Softwoods, such as pine or cedar, are typically inexpensive but aren’t as resistant to the outdoor elements and will require covering up.
 If you’re looking for timber furniture that can withstand the pressures that come with outdoor usage, opt for a hardwood such as teak.
-Hardwoods may have a higher price tag, but are incredibly durable and won’t warp, rot or crack like softwoods are prone to.
+Hardwoods may have a higher price tag, but are incredibly durable and won’t warp, or crack like softwoods.

 2. The componentry is of poor quality

 Focusing on the finer details when buying quality outdoor furniture is important if you’re seeking longevity.
 If your outdoor furniture hasn’t lasted, it may be built with inferior componentry made of materials that aren’t able to cope with the external environment.